bpAlejandro/FunWeatherApp/README.md

 # How to test it your own?
 ### IDE
-This app has been done in Visual Studio Code (v1.91.1)
+This app has been done in Visual Studio Code (v1.91.1) and can be deployed locally using the live server extension.

 The weather source data is from [https://openweathermap.org/](https://openweathermap.org/) using the url extension that retrieve the data in metric units.